 THE ULTIMATE PHOTO PARK

 This is a different Canon project that I love that we didn't get to create for real -- because it relied on hijacking an iPhone campaign that Apple not-so-conveniently stopped running.
 The idea was to use AR to show people how the photo in a Shot on iPhone billboard would be even better it were shot on Canon.
-All they had to do was hold their iPhone (8 or above, which introduced AR technology that didn't require an app) to the billboard, then watch as a pretty great shot changed into an even better one.
+All they had to do was hold their iPhone to the billboard, then watch as a pretty great shot changed into an even better one.
 The whole thing might've been bad timing, but it's still a pretty darn great idea.